Prices, planning and practical information

 Preliminary teacher visit

-The Gardens open at 10am throughout the year.
-We recommend at least 3–5 hours for your visit.
+The Gardens open at 10am.
+We recommend at least three to five hours for your visit.

 Briefing your pupils